priyadarshi/Applozic-Chat-SDK-Documentation/PLATFORM-DOC.md

 | groupName | Yes  |   | Name of the group |
 | groupMemberList | Yes  |   |List of userIds of the  group members |
 | type | No  | public  | Type of the group |

+**Note** :
+1.If group already exist in your system, pass that group unique identifier in **clientGroupId** to use the same with Applozic.

+2.If **clientGroupId** is not passed then Applozic will generate a unique id for the group which should be used as **clientGroupId** for all API calls.

 "type" parameters possible values